PennLINC/coding-interview/index.md

 ## Analyze subject-level matrices

-1. Write a function you will (or others could) use to load the subject-level matrices.
+1. Write a function you will (or others can) use to load the subject-level matrices.
 2. Please generate two anaylses in python, with a figure for each analysis.
   2a: Relate variance in the connectivity matrices to variance in a metric (or metrics) in the behavioral data
   2B: Your choice.
 You can add your own twist to 1, or come up with your own